apache/incubator-devlake-website/docs/Glossary.md

 Each set of data scope refers to one GitHub or GitLab project, or one Jira board and the data entities you would like to sync for them, for the convenience of applying transformation in the next step.
 For instance, if you wish to sync 5 GitHub projects, you will have 5 sets of data scope for GitHub.

-To learn more about the default data scope of all data sources and data plugins, please refer to [Data Support](./DataModels/DataSupport.md).
+To learn more about the default data scope of all data sources and data plugins, please refer to [Supported Data Sources](./SupportedDataSources.md).

 ### Data Entities
 **Data entities refer to the data fields from one of the five data domains: Issue Tracking, Source Code Management, Code Review, CI/CD and Cross-Domain.**